jxjo/VJX/wing/design/wing_design_2.md

 Interim conclusion: The base design of the cord length distribution is relatively "sharp" with only a few lift reserves in the outer wing.
 Regarding lift reserves, however, an adapted flap depth should give an extra push...
 More on that later.

-In the next part, we first compare the chord length distribution of V-JX with other, current F3F models and then take a closer look at the rudder depth distribution along wingspan.
+In the next part, we first compare the chord length distribution of VJX with other, current F3F models and then take a closer look at the rudder depth distribution along wingspan.

 ## next: [Wing Design Part 3](wing_design_3.md)